alvarolorentedev/is-not-a-monolith-but-dont-count-your-chikens/content/_index.md

 {{% note %}}
 - There was a time we all have to work on the same code base
 - You release a big thing and pray it works
-- You go through big cicles of validating the entire thing
+- You go through big cycles of validating the entire thing
-- You need big teams only to validate, it makes the release cicle bigger
+- You need big teams only to validate, it makes the release cycle bigger
 {{% /note %}}

 ---